Key Points

 Image courtesy of Canidae.

 Reusable packaging might one day be the gold standard for sustainability—allowing packaging to extend its life cycle and reduce waste.
 However, any reusable solution for pet food has to be carefully considered to prioritize safety.
+Collaborating with suppliers is essential to develop and support effective reusable packaging systems that meet quality and sustainability standards.

 Image courtesy of Canidae.